franklin-otis-dwd/demo_repo/github presentation.md

 Git and GitHub has its own specific terminology.

 - A _repo_ is a repository, think of it like a big project folder.
+This is change.
 - A _commit_ is when you store a revised version of the file.

 ## Version Control